swharden/SWHarden.com/content/blog/2022-12-09-avr-programming.md

 * Red: `Vcc` - This line is used to _sense_ power and not _deliver_ it, so you are responsible for externally powering your board.
 * Blue: `UPDI` pin - Although a pull-up resistor on the UPDI pin is recommended, I did not find it was required to program my chip on the breadboard in this configuration.

-### Break-Out Power and Programming Pins
+**You can break-out power and programming pins** so you can power your device with this programmer and also not need the stupid ribbon cable for programming it!
+See my article [Hack an Atmel ICE to Deliver Power](https://swharden.com/blog/2023-08-22-avr-ice-power/) for more information.

 <a href="https://swharden.com/static/2023/08/22/wires-labeled.jpg">
 <img src="https://swharden.com/static/2023/08/22/wires-labeled.jpg"/>
 </a>

-**Update: You can break-out power and programming pins** so you can power your device with this programmer and also not need the stupid ribbon cable for programming it!
-Check out my newer article [Hack an Atmel ICE to Deliver Power](https://swharden.com/blog/2023-08-22-avr-ice-power/) for details.

 **The Atmel ICE was easy to use with Microchip Studio.** My programmer was detected immediately, a window popped-up and walked me through updating the firmware, and my LED was blinking in no time.